OEM Unlock: How to, Uses, Advantages, Disadvantages

 • After unlocking the bootloader, you can install/flash a custom recovery(Best Custom Recovery) to take all the customization power at your hand.

-• After that, you can flash custom ROMs(How to Flash Custom ROM) as per your preference, like the stock android (Pixel Experience ROM), Oxygen OS (Ported Version), gaming custom ROM(Best Android Custom ROM for Gaming), etc.
+• After that, you can flash custom ROMs(How to Flash Custom ROM) as per your preference, like the stock Android (Pixel Experience ROM), Oxygen OS (Ported Version), gaming custom ROM(Best Android Custom ROM for Gaming), etc.

 • If you need more system power, you can also root your device.
 (Root Android Device using Magisk)